pdudotdev/steganography/2. hm-nmap/README.md

 7. 🎯 **`Message Is Ready` Signal**

-The decoder listens for the ready signal from the encoder and gets it.
+The decoder listens for the ready signal from the encoder and gets it - port 9001.

 ```
 [INFO] Listening for 'ready' signal on port 9001...